 By the early 1840s a problem was created as faster transport across the Atlantic allowed mold on potatoes being transported from the Americas to survive the journey to Europe.
-A potato blight in Europe in the mid-forties, accompanied by drought and bad harvests, caused food shortages and higher prices and distressed populations.
+A potato blight in Europe (including Ireland) in the mid-forties, accompanied by drought and bad harvests, caused food shortages and higher prices and distressed populations.

 In February 1846, people hurt by the harder times rioted in and around the city of Krakow.
 Barricades went up in the city.
 Intellectuals declared Poland's independence.
 Peasants armed with scythes and flails killed or mutilated nearly 1,500 noblemen before Russian troops arrived in early March, joined by Habsburg troops from Austria.
 The Austrians pacified the peasantry and restored the area's feudal order.
 The Russians and Austrians agreed to end Krakow's status as a free city.
 The leader of the short-lived revolutionary government, Jan Tyssowski, escaped with 1,500 troops into Prussia where he was jailed, and he later emigrated to the United States.

 In April 1847, people in Berlin, angry over the price of food, rioted for four days, plundering stores and markets and erecting barricades against attacks by the Prussian king's military.

 In Paris in February, hard times brought working people and students into the streets who clashed with police and then build barricades.
 A demonstrator shoved a burning torch into a soldier's face and violence followed in which demonstrators were shot and around forty died.
 Rather than try to crush the Paris rising, King Louis-Philippe abdicated and headed for exile, in Britain.
 Parisians invaded the Chamber of Deputies and demanded a republic.
 The Deputies created a provisional government that consisted mostly of moderates but with a few radicals, and they declared what became France's Second Republic.